dfint/misc_archives/df_steam_patcher/README.md

 # Patcher for Dwarf Fortress.exe of steam version of DF

+## Update 2023-01-13

+There is a new patch project: <https://github.com/dfint/df-steam-hook>

+See new patch releases in the [releases page](https://github.com/dfint/df-steam-hook/releases) of the project.

+---

 ## Update 2022-12-23

 - Fixed crash on a global map, probably some other crashes are also fixed